WildernessLabs/docfx/guides/Release_Notes/Beta2/index.md

 ## Known Issues

+* Meadow runtime is slow.
+For instance, we're currently only able to get about 30-40hz out of the `SoftPwmPort`.
+There's still a lot of debug code, so this will get much faster in future releases.
 * [`AnalogInputPort`](https://github.com/WildernessLabs/Meadow_Issues/issues/7) readings are not correct.
 * [Internal PullUp and PullDown resistors are not working in `DigitalInputPort`](https://github.com/WildernessLabs/Meadow_Issues/issues/6) - Workaround is to use an external `10k` resistor as illustrated [here](http://developer.wildernesslabs.co/Hardware/Tutorials/Electronics/Part4/PullUp_PullDown_Resistors/)
 * `GlitchFilterCycleCount` is not implemented in `DigitalInputPort`.
 This is coming soon.